w3c/cogai/WebNNM/README.md

 **Tensor Layout**: how the tensor's data is arranged in memory, *layout* refers to the specific *ordering of the axes (dimensions)* of the tensor.
 This dictates how the multi-dimensional data is linearized (flattened) for storage in the computer's one-dimensional memory space.

 **Shape:** The dimensions of a tensor, specifying the size of each axis, e.g. [3, 224, 224] for an image.
 Input tensor shapes typically start with the batch size, then the sequence length (temporal models), followed by the features.
-For images, features include channels (e.g. RGB colours), height and width. *NCHW* places channels before positional information, whilst *NHWC* does the reverse.
+For images, features include channels (e.g. RGB colours), height and width. *NCHW* places channels before positional information (generally best for modern GPUs), whilst *NHWC* does the reverse.

 **Operators**: mathematical operations applied to the *operands* to compute the output, and subject to operator specific *options*.